10 Essential Golf Course Management Tips You Can’t Miss

 Good golf course management leads to lower scores; it’s as simple as that.

-Here are 12 golf course management tips that you can implement in your golf game today.
-Take a good look at your current strategy on the golf course and see where you may be lacking.
+Here are 10 golf course management tips that you can implement in your golf game today.

 Choosing the Right Club from the Tee Box

-You step up to the tee box, driver in hand, ready to go on all the par 4’s and par 5’s, right?
+You step onto the tee box with driver in hand, because that’s what you do on par 4s and 5s, right?

 Where to Miss

-Not all golf shots should be on the same trajectory.
+Not all golf shots should be on the same trajectory or the same flight.
 To be a great player, you must know how to control the flight of your golf ball.

 Whether you are dealing with windy conditions or you simply need to punch the ball out from under a tree, controlling your shot trajectory is important.